liatrio/autogov-workflows/README.md

 #### `.github/workflows/rw-hp-attest-blob.yaml`

-- `subject-path` (required, string, default: 'i_am_blob'): Path to the artifact serving as the subject of the attestation.
+- `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
 - `blob-artifact-name` (optional, string, default: 'blob-build-artifact'): The name of the blob(s) built from the build-blob action.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.